toddcf/js30-02-clock/README.md

 # JavaScript 30 #2: CSS and JavaScript Clock

-A CSS and JavaScript clock.
+A clock that takes in the time from JavaScript and updates the hands based on the current hour, minutes, and seconds.